St. Christopher & Nevis Accreditation Board

 Notice to all Veterinary Students

 In compliance with the American Veterinary Medical Association Council on Education's Standard number 6…"Each accredited college must provide a mechanism for students, anonymously if they wish, to offer suggestions, comments, and complaints regarding compliance of the college with the Standards for accreditation.
-These materials shall be made available to the Council annually,” we invite you to make any such comments to Dr. Jane Sandquist, assistant dean for academic administration, by email (firstname.lastname@example.org), or anonymously by letter to her attention in the Office of the Dean, School of Veterinary Medicine.
+These materials shall be made available to the Council annually,” we invite you to make any such comments to Mr. Keith Kramer, assistant dean for student life, by email (email@example.com), or anonymously by letter to his attention in the Office of the Dean, School of Veterinary Medicine.
 Also, a suggestion box for this purpose is located in the entrance to the Learning Resources Center.
 Your input is valued.

 North American Veterinary Licensure Examination

 The North American Veterinary Licensing Exam (NAVLE) is required for licensure to practice veterinary medicine in North America.
 Senior students and recent graduates must pass the NAVLE in order to gain licensure.
 The AVMA requires a minimum pass rate of 80% to maintain full accreditation.
-Ross university students have consistently exceeded this standard.
+Ross University School of Veterinary Medicine students have consistently exceeded this standard.
 Shown below are the NAVLE pass rate percentages of RUSVM graduates over the last five years: